beringnpz/romscom/docs/explanation.md

 - Convert between YAML files, python dictionaries, and traditional ROMS standard input format
 - Manipulate time-related variables using dates and timedeltas, allowing more intuitive modification of ROMS start date, time step, archiving options, etc.
 - Examine existing output files to restart a simulation that was paused or crashed
-- Runs ROMS past periods of instability (leading to blow-ups) by temporarily reducing the model time step
+- Run ROMS past periods of numeric instability (leading to blow-ups) by temporarily reducing the model time step

 ## What it is not